 Portugal country brief

-Located in south-western Europe on the Iberian Peninsula, Portugal has a 1,793 km border to the west with the North Atlantic Ocean and a 1,214 km border with Spain to the north and east.
-Portugal is home to around 10.5million people.
-The capital is Lisbon.
+Located in south-western Europe, Portugal has a 1,793 km border to the west with the North Atlantic Ocean and a 1,214 km border with Spain to the north and east.
+Portugal is home to over 10.7 million people.
+The capital of Portugal is Lisbon.

-Portugal is a democratic republic with a unicameral parliamentary system.
-It became a republic after the monarchy was deposed in 1910.
-Portugal is a founding member of NATO and entered the European Community, now the European Union (EU), in 1986.
+Portugal is a parliamentary democratic republic with a unicameral parliamentary system.
+It became a republic after a revolution deposed the monarchy in 1910.
+Portugal is a founding member of NATO and entered the European Community (EC), now the European Union (EU), in 1986.
 In January 2011, Portugal assumed a non-permanent seat on the UN Security Council for the 2011-12 term.

 Community, cultural and educational links

 Portuguese migrants from the island of Madeira settled in Fremantle in Western Australia in the 1950s and established a fishing community.
 Western Australia now boasts a Portuguese community of over 6,000 people.
 Portuguese migration to Australia, however, has mostly occurred since the late 1960s.
 According to the 2011 Census, 15,328 Portuguese-born live in Australia; 46,519 claim Portuguese ancestry.
 The majority of Portuguese migrants have settled in Sydney, Wollongong, Newcastle, Melbourne, Perth and Fremantle.

 The presence of a Portuguese community in Australia has produced a steady flow of family visits and cultural exchanges in recent decades.
 Student numbers remain relatively low at approximately 400 per year.